quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ## Quality filter of 16S

-After demultiplexing reads, we’ll look at the sequence quality based randomly selected samples, and then denoise the data.

-The plot on the left presents the quality scores for the **forward** reads, and the plot on the right presents the quality scores for the **reverse** reads.
-We’ll use these plots to determine what trimming parameters we want to use for denoising with DADA2, and then denoise the reads using dada2 denoise-paired.

-In this example we have **150-base forward and reverse reads**.
 Since we need the reads to be long enough to overlap when joining paired ends, the first thirteen bases of the forward and reverse reads are being trimmed, but no trimming is being applied to the ends of the sequences to avoid reducing the read length by too much.

 In this example, the same values are being provided for `--p-trim-left-f` and `--p-trim-left-r` and for `--p-trunc-len-f` and `--p-trunc-len-r`, but that is not a requirement.